Made of Colour

 Audience

-Designers, creatives and visual thinkers interested in colour theory, emotional design and expressive visual systems.
+Designers, creatives and visual thinkers interested in colour theory, emotional design and visual systems, particularly within editorial and conceptual contexts.

 Outcome

-The work includes a series of compositions that experiment with colour relationships, typographic balance and spatial tension.
-Each piece visualises a distinct emotional atmosphere, demonstrating how colour decisions guide narrative and impact.
+The outcome consists of a series of editorial compositions that explore colour relationships, spatial tension and typographic hierarchy.
+Each piece conveys a distinct emotional atmosphere, demonstrating how colour decisions can guide narrative, structure information and create visual rhythm.